chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Setting Elasticsearch Heap

 Per the Elasticsearch documentation, the [Elasticsearch heap size](https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html) should be up to 50% of the available RAM, up to 32GB.
 To set the Elasticsearch heap size, create a TOML file that contains the partial configuration below.
-Uncomment and change settings as needed, then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.
+Uncomment and change settings as needed, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml
 [elasticsearch.v1.sys.runtime]